jimhigson/oboe.js-dissertation/main/main.md

 [^5_Implementation2]: See
     https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global\_Objects/Object/freeze.
-    Although older engines don't provide any ability to create immutable objects, we can be fairly certain that the code does not mutate these objects or the tests would fail with attempts to modify in environments which are able to enforce it.
+    Although older engines provide no facility to create immutable objects, we can be fairly certain that the code does not mutate these objects or the tests would fail with attempts to modify in environments which are able to enforce it.